Roofer Mike gets into the finer points of chimney flashing . As is the case with roof repair in general, the devil is in the details.

 There are a lot of chimneys on South Florida homes, as counter-intuitive as it may seem.
-As a consequence they account for a significant number of roofing calls in Miami.
+As a consequence they account for a significant number of roof repair calls in Miami.
 Like roof leaks in general, leaks around the chimney are almost always attributed to workmanship of the metal flashings.
 We advocate a total rebuild over fixating on the leak area which only invites future problems.
 Kinda’ like fixing a flat when all your tires are bald.

 We tear out everything on all four sides, right down to the wood deck.
 If necessary we install a “cricket”, a structural feature which transfers water from one area to another.
 By Code all chimneys more than 30” wide require a cricket to allow water to flow freely around it.